isabella232/kendo-react-animation/docs/overview.md

 );
 ```

+### Animate Multiple Elements
-## Animating multiple elements

-This is the default state of the component.
-It will animate any entering and/or leaving elements based on the defined `effect` prop.
+Animating multiple elements is the default state of the Kendo UI Animation component.
+It animates each entering and/or leaving elements based on the defined `effect` property.

-#### Demo

 ```html
   <div id="app"></div>